Prince George Fire Rescue protects the community by responding to reports of fires, medical emergencies, traffic accidents, and technical rescues.

 For any of these emergencies, call 9-1-1 and ask for the Fire Department.

-The Prince George Fire Rescue Fire Prevention Branch consists of three Fire Prevention Officers and their Chief Fire Prevention Officer.
-In conjunction with both Fire Suppression and the Fire Dispatch staff the Prevention Branch works to increase fire safety awareness through the three facets of prevention – Inspection, Education and Investigation.
+The Prince George Fire Rescue Fire Prevention Branch consists of three (3) Fire Prevention Officers and their Chief Fire Prevention Officer.
+The Prevention Branch works In conjunction with both Fire Suppression and Fire Dispatch staff to increase fire safety awareness through the three facets of prevention:

 Inspection and Enforcement

-Owners of commercial or public buildings are required by the provincial government to ensure that their buildings comply with the requirements of the British Columbia Fire Code (BCFC) as well as with the
+Commercial or public building owners are required by the Provincial Government to ensure their buildings comply with British Columbia Fire Code (BCFC) requirements as well as with the

 City of Prince George Fire Protection and Emergency Response Bylaw No. 8272, 2013.